-DRAFT Comments Due
+Х DRAFT Comments Due Oct 3

 FINAL Consider at GB meeting

-Χ APPROVED With No Changes Nov 20

-SUBJECT: Servicing of a Consolidation Loan with Multiple Loan Records

-AFFECTED SECTIONS: 14.1.E Violations and Cures Associated with Unsynchronized

-Servicing of a Consolidation Loan with Multiple Loan

-Records
+APPROVED with changes/no changes

-POLICY INFORMATION: 997/Batch 153 (originally distributed in Batches 146 and 149)

-Effective Date/Trigger Event: Claims filed by the lender on or after January 1, 2009, unless implemented earlier by the guarantor.
+SUBJECT: Servicing of a Consolidation Loan with Multiple Loan Records AFFECTED SECTIONS: 14.1.E Violations and Cures Associated with Unsynchronized Servicing of a Consolidation Loan with Multiple Loan Records POLICY INFORMATION: 997/Batch 153 (originally distributed in Batches 146 and 149) EFFECTIVE DATE/TRIGGER EVENT: Claims filed by the lender on or after January 1, 2009, unless implemented earlier by the guarantor.

-Emergency Student Loan Consolidation Act of 1997 (ESLCA) (P.L.
-105-78); §682.102(e)(5); §682.209(a); §682.210; §682.301(a)(3)(iii); §682.406(a)(1); §682, Appendix D.
+Emergency Student Loan Consolidation Act (ESLCA) of 1997 (P.L.
+105-78); §682.102(e)(5); §682.209(a); §682.210; §682.211; §682.301(a)(3)(iii); §682.406(a)(1); §682, Appendix D.

 A Federal Consolidation loan made from an application received by the lender on or after November 13, 1997, is 1) eligible for interest subsidy during authorized periods of deferment on any portion of the Consolidation loan that paid an underlying subsidized FFELP loan or an underlying subsidized Direct loan, and 2) subject to a variable interest rate on any portion of the Consolidation loan that repaid a HEAL loan.
-Current policy does not specify what violations and penalties may be incurred if a lender separately services portions of a Consolidation loan and how a lender may cure those violations.
+Current policy does not specify what violations and penalties will be incurred if a lender separately services portions of a Consolidation loan and how a lender may cure those violations.